The B2B space can be considered eternal. Brands will always need quality suppliers, making B2B virtually immune to oversaturation.

 #4.
 Virtual and Augmented Reality (VR and AR) Create Functional Opportunities for B2B

-B2B decision-makers looking for fast, accurate and highly detailed information on products — and that’s perfect for VR and AR.
+B2B decision-makers look for fast, accurate and highly detailed information on products — and that’s perfect for VR and AR.
 Although their use is increasing more rapidly in B2C, they present a major opportunity for immersive and personalized experiences for B2B businesses.